COSC3020/mergesort-CollinDavis03/README.md

 Looking back at my outer loop function the length doubles with every iteration done.
 This will execute log_(2)n times in the runtime analysis.
 With that execution, it will create _O_(log n) for all the iterations done.

 Since the inner loop is shifting the elements around the run time should be _O_(n).
-This is with respect to n.
-This is from the processing of individual elements.
+This is concerning n.
+This is from the processing of individual elements and the moving and splitting it is doing.

-The standard runtime comes from the (n) is the sorting of elements or the merging.
-The log n comes from the spliting of the arrays.
+The standard runtime comes from the (n), which is the sorting or merging of elements.
+The log n comes from the splitting of the arrays.
+Which will create _O_(n log n) this is also the standard runtime for mergesort.

 The standard time for the runtime with mergesort is _O_(n log n).
 With the inner loop being _O_(n).
-We have to merge them together.
+We have to merge them.
 Which will look like _O_(n x n log n) = _O_(n^2 log n).

 The worst-case scenario runtime is theta(n^2 log n)